LMS 2-Cylindered Stanier 2-6-4T: Film use

 No 2429 had a starring role as Celia Johnson's branch line engine in the 1945 film Brief Encounter, which was made at Carnforth station during the winter of 1944–45.
 The BR numberplate (42429) was sold at a BR auction held in the old Refreshment Room at Southport Chapel Street station.

 Withdrawal

 The first withdrawal was in 1960, with the last in 1967.
 None have been preserved (though the original of the 3-Cylinder 2-6-4T version, number 2500, is preserved at the National Railway Museum, and two examples of the nearly identical LMS Fairburn 2-6-4T are also still in existence).

 Models

-Hornby Model Railways has released Stanier's 4MT as a 00 Gauge ready-to-run model.
-Two versions are to be released; one in LMS Black, the other in BR Black (early and late).
+In 2008, Hornby Model Railways released Stanier's 4MT as a OO gauge ready-to-run model.
+Two versions were due to be released; one in LMS Black, the other in BR Black (early and late).

 A pre-war O gauge model of this locomotive was produced by Marklin for Bassett-Lowke models in 1937; this continued in UK production by Winteringham until 1957.
 This model has been reproduced in O gauge by ACE Trains in 2009; both LMS and BR black versions have been manufactured.